ZhaoJiaxin107/UStudy/README.md

 * Register if all conditions pass

 * When registering, there is an array in the cache to store and the account information can be created.

+#### Login page
+* Get the user information array in the cache and verify whether the object exists in the array